 Collectible pieces of both hand- and machine-pressed glass were often finished by a method called fire polishing by elegant glass companies.
 This technique required applying a direct flame to give fire-polished (a term often used in marketing glassware when it was new) pieces an even, glossy finish.

 This finishing process is sometimes referred to as glazing as well.
 Pieces with a more uneven texture and less of a gleam to the finish were not fire-polished.
-Most of what falls into the pressed glass category will not be finished in this way.
+Most of what falls into the pressed glass category are not finished in this way.

 Pattern Glass vs. Pressed Glass